EulersNumber/DSA/README.md

 # Data structures and Algorithms (DSA)
-This repository is for storing some data structures and algorithms created in exam preparation for the DSA course in Aalto University in Fall 2020
+This repository is for storing some data structures and algorithms that were created during exam preparation for the course "Data structures and algorithms" in Aalto University in Fall 2020.
+The files are Jupyter notebooks.